RuHae/AccordProject_0.21.3/cicero/README.md

 with the contract text and the initial state of the contract.

 ```
-node deploy.js helloworld.cta sample.txt
+node deploy.js helloworld.cta sample.md
 ```

-Where `sample.txt` is a file containing contract text that conforms to the template's grammar.
+Where `sample.md` is a file containing contract text that conforms to the template's grammar.
 See the template source for an example.

 You should see output similar to this:

 ```
-$ node deploy.js helloworld.cta sample.txt
+$ node deploy.js helloworld.cta sample.md
 Store path:/Users/matt/dev/clauseHQ/fabric-samples/cicero/hfc-key-store
 (node:22481) DeprecationWarning: grpc.load: Use the @grpc/proto-loader module with grpc.loadPackageDefinition instead
 Successfully loaded user1 from persistence